JoshSinyor/bank_tech_test/README.md

 ### Making a Deposit

-Deposit funds to the account by executing `account.deposit(sum, "date")`, where the `sum` parameter is a non-optional integer, and the `date` parameter is a non-optional argument.
+Deposit funds to the account by executing `account.deposit(sum, "date")`, where the `sum` parameter is a non-optional positive integer, and the `date` parameter is a non-optional argument.
 To supply a `date` argument, use integers for day, month and year in the format `dd-mm-yyyy`.

 ### Making a Withdrawal